davidonete/tiled_integration_plugin/index.md

 In order to support Tiled Custom Properties on Tile Maps, Tile Sets, Tiles and Layers, we have extended the default Paper2D classes to support this.
 We will explain how to access this classes from Blueprints and from C++ in the following sections.

 ### Tile Map Custom Properties
+#### Unreal Engine Variables
+You can define the following Custom Properties in the Tiled Tile Map which will be used in Unreal Engine when imported:
+* **PixelsPerUnrealUnit:** Set this to change the Pixels Per Unreal Unit setting on the Tile Map.
+(The scaling factor between pixels and Unreal units (cm) (e.g., 0.64 would make a 64 pixel wide tile take up 100 cm))
+* **SeparationPerLayer:** Set this to change the Separation Per Layer setting on the Tile Map.
+(The Z-separation between each layer of the tile map)

 #### Blueprint
 In order to access the Custom Properties of a Tile Map from blueprint you just need a reference to your Paper Tile Map Actor that is placed in your level and use the method that we provided ``Get Tile Map From Actor``.
 From there you can use ``Get Custom Properties`` method and get the property you want by name and type.